Irisfee/popularity_predict_api/README.md

 To use this API,
 1. clone the repo and download the python module in the requirement.txt.
 2. run app.py
+3. type http://127.0.0.1:5000/ and upload the mp3 file in the webpage.
+4. wait about 20s and the predicted score will be on the screen!
-3. use [postman](https://www.postman.com) and type http://127.0.0.1:5000/predict and upload the mp3 file in the body session We will wrap these steps up with a docker container soon!
+We will wrap these steps up with a docker container soon!

 # Reference